Georgia Republican Party head casts new doubt on election transparency

 International observers from the Organization of American States say they saw no instances of fraud or voting irregularities in the U.S. presidential election, according to the Associated Press.

-The delegation included 28 experts and observers from 13 countries who observed the election process in in Georgia, Iowa, Maryland, Michigan and the District of Columbia.
+The delegation included 28 experts and observers from 13 countries who observed the election process in Georgia, Iowa, Maryland, Michigan, and the District of Columbia.
 COVID-19 prevented a broader coalition of experts.

 The Associated Press contributed to this report